shresthagrawal/learnp2p/0/introduction.md

 # What is libp2p?

 > Good question!
-The one-liner pitch for libp2p is - 'libp2p is a modular system of protocols, specifications and libraries that enable the development of peer-to-peer network applications'.
+The one-liner pitch is - 'libp2p is a modular system of protocols, specifications and libraries that enable the development of peer-to-peer network applications.'

 ![Explain me like I'm five](./assets/explain-me.gif)